What Dimes Are Silver? - Silver Dimes

 All dimes produced in the United States prior to 1965 are made of 90% silver.
 Sometimes these coins are referred to as "junk silver" in the industry.

-Additionally, every year since 1992, proof Roosevelt dimes issued by the U.S. Mint in special Silver Proof Sets have likewise been struck from .900 fine silver.
+Additionally, every year from 1992 to 2018, proof Roosevelt dimes issued by the U.S. Mint in special Silver Proof Sets have likewise been struck from .900 fine silver.
+Beginning in 2019, the mint began making its Silver Proof Sets with .999 fine silver (99.9% pure silver).

-The key features to look for will be discussed below.
+The key features to look for on silver dimes will be discussed below.

 Which Dimes Are Silver?